-A concise, accessible account of strategy and the Second World War, suitable both for students and the general reader.
+A concise, accessible account of strategy and the Second World War.
+How the war was won . . . and lost..

-Black not only engages explicitly with the strategic issues of the time - as they developed chronologically, and interacted - but also relates these to subsequent debates about the choices made, revealing their continued political contexts and resonances.
+In this timely book, which fills a real gap, Black engages with the strategic issues of the time - as they developed chronologically, and interacted - and relates these to subsequent debates about the choices made, revealing their continued political resonances.

 Praise for Jeremy Black's The Holocaust